Navigating the Digital Landscape: Why Integration Is the Real Competitive Advantage

 Marketing and technology teams often operate at fundamentally different rhythms — marketing moves fast and iterates constantly, technology moves carefully and values stability.
 Managing that tension productively is one of the more underrated skills in digital transformation.

-The organizations I've seen navigate this well tend to share a few traits: marketing has enough technical literacy to have productive conversations with engineering; technology teams understand what marketing is actually trying to achieve; and there's a shared metric — usually revenue or acquisition cost — that both sides are held accountable to.
+The organizations I've seen navigate this well tend to share a few other traits: marketing has enough technical literacy to have productive conversations with engineering; technology teams understand what marketing is actually trying to achieve; and there's a shared metric — usually revenue or acquisition cost — that both sides are held accountable to.
 Without that shared accountability, the tension stays structural.

 Leading Teams Across the Full Stack